taljuk01/learn-kubernetes-by-doing/README.md

 **[Return to topics list](#table-of-contents)**

 - There are 3 main tools to interact with a k8s cluster.
-- You can have a UI like a dashboard, the kubernetes api or a command line tool like `kubectl`.
+- You can have a UI like a dashboard, the Kubernetes API, or a command-line tool like `kubectl`.
-- [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) is a command line tool for kubernetes cluster.
+- [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) is a command-line tool for a Kubernetes cluster.
-- It's the most powerful of all the three clients because with kubectl you can basically do anything in the kubernetes cluster.
+- It's the most powerful of all the three clients because with kubectl you can basically do anything in the Kubernetes cluster.
 - An important thing to note here is that kubectl isn't just for local clusters.
 If you have a cloud cluster or a hybrid cluster, kubectl is the tool to use to interact with them.

 Here, we’ll cover some of the most frequently used commands you’ll need: